Alva183/secret-bet-vault/frontend/README.md

-# FHEVM React Template
+# Voting Game Frontend

-The FHEVM React Template is an ultra-minimal React project for building and running an FHEVM-enabled dApp.
+The Voting Game Frontend is a React project for building and running an FHEVM-enabled voting game dApp.
-It works alongside the [fhevm-hardhat-template](https://github.com/zama-ai/fhevm-hardhat-template) and provides a simple development frontend for interacting with the `FHECounter.sol` contract.
+It provides a development frontend for interacting with the `VotingGame.sol` contract.

 This template also illustrates how to run your FHEVM-dApp on both Sepolia as well as a local Hardhat Node (much faster).